Sisolak issues social distancing directive for Nevada schools

 Gov. Steve Sisolak issued an emergency directive Tuesday reopening athletic fields and ordering social distancing protocols for in-person schooling.

-Everyone in a school, including students between pre-school and 12th grade and staff, must wear face coverings at all time unless medical documents exempting the person is provided, according to the directive issued Tuesday night.
+All students between kindergarten and 12th grade and staff must wear face coverings at all times in the school unless medical documents exempting the person are provided, according to the directive issued Tuesday night.

 Schools with low community transmission rates may request a variance if it proves impossible for a specific building or entire school.

-Note: Correction – 7/29/20: A previous version of this story included preschool students in the governor’s mask directive.